Things Your Teen Won’t Tell You

 “When I was pregnant with my first child, I read a ton of books because I didn’t know how to parent,” Rittberg recalls.
 “We need to continue exposing ourselves to information that will help us be better parents.
 Parents also need to consider the values they want to impart to their children and how they will be intentional about doing it.”

-Here are a few of the 35 things Rittberg wants you to know:
+Here are a few of the 35 things Rittberg wants you to know about when your kids won’t tell you things:

 - You shouldn’t be your child’s best friend.
 We have a role as parents to be responsible and reliable.
 If you act like a teenager, your teen won’t respect you.